Hiring a Painting Company? Don’t Get ‘White-Washed’!

 4 ) Does the Company Offer References?

 Your Aunt Matilda’s opinion of a painting contractor may be all you need to place total faith in a local professional.
-Or, maybe a business associate highly recommends a particular painting contractor.
+Or, maybe a business associate highly recommended a particular painting contractor.
 Many times, word-of-mouth can carry a lot of weight in terms of a painting contractor’s business practices.
 But, if your prospective contractor is someone you have little information on, contacting previous customers, whom your contractor has referenced, is just one more step you can take in the right direction.
 It can help to ensure you are hiring the kind of painting professional that will make you glad you took the time to secure all those little details that add up to a painting professional you can rely on!

 5) What Will They Do?

-Most painting contractors will take on any type of painting work, from individual rooms or hallways to entire houses or commercial property.
+Most painting contractors take on any type of painting work, from individual rooms or hallways to entire houses or commercial property.
 But, let’s assume the painting company is painting the interior.
 You can typically expect the following to happen:

 - Areas covered that won’t be painted, including windows, floors, counters, cabinets, etc.